zzo/JUTE/README.md

 Code Requirements
 ------------------

-To utilize JUTE you need only to make 1 small addition to your test Javascript file.
-Look [at the client-side examples](https://github.com/zzo/JUTE/tree/master/backend/nodejute/examples/clientSide) for a more thorough treatment.
+To utilize JUTE you DO NOT ANY CHANGES to your test YUI3-based Javascript test files!
+Look [at the client-side examples](https://github.com/zzo/JUTE/tree/master/backend/nodejute/examples/clientSide) to see a standard YUI3 unit test.

-### Javascript Requirements

-#### Add the 'gallery-jute' module

-Your Javascript test file must 'use' the 'gallery-jute' module:

-    YUI({
-        logInclude: { TestRunner: true },
-        gallery:    'gallery-2011.06.22-20-13'
-    }).use('gallery-jute', 'toolbar', function(Y) {

-#### Require the YUI3 seed in your test HTML file
+## Require the YUI3 seed (3.1+) in your test HTML file

     &lt;script src="http://yui.yahooapis.com/3.3.0/build/yui/yui-min.js" charset="utf-8">&lt;/script>

+## 'Tag' the file(s) you are testing to be code coverage'd

+    &lt;script src="toolbar.js?coverage=1" charset="utf-8">&lt;/script>

+Here we are testing code in the 'toolbar.js' file - and telling JUTE that IF the test is run with code coverage turned on to generate code coverage infomation for this file.
+You can have multiple files being tested that you want code coverage generated for - just tack the '?coverage=1' querystring onto them and JUTE will hook you up.

-#### Write your unit tests!
+## Write your unit tests!

 V8 Caveats
 -----------